Assessment of Vision 3 (10295.1)

 - Attempt all assessment items

-- Achieve a mark of at least 50% in the final prac exam
+- Achieve a mark of at least 50% in the Final Practical exam Part B

-- Achieve a mark of at least 50% in the final theory exam.
+- Achieve a mark of at least 50% in the Part B Final Theory exam.

 - Achieve a final aggregate (overall) mark of 50% or higher.